xXBricksquadXx/TN-Legal-RAG/docs/tn/code/tca-1-1-103-staff-services.md

 ## Key practice points

 - The office of legal services is the exclusive provider of staff services.
-- When you need to contact “staff” for the commission, you’re really dealing with legislative legal services.
+- When you need to contact “staff” for the commission, you are dealing with legislative legal services.

 ## Statutory text